 Do you want to pursue a career as a commercial truck driver?
 If so, you may have heard of the Combination Vehicle Endorsement (CVE).
 It is an important endorsement that allows truck drivers to operate certain combination vehicles, such as tractor-trailers, tank trucks, and flatbeds.
 But what exactly is a Combination Vehicle Endorsement, and what is required in order to obtain one?
 In this article, we will explain everything you need to know about the Combination Vehicle Endorsement for Class A truck drivers.
+If you are interested in obtaining this endorsement, you can find more information on the Three Movers website.
 The first thing to understand is that there are several different types of truck driver licenses.
 These include Class A, Class B, and Class C licenses.

 Class A licenses are for those who drive tractor-trailers.

 Class Blicenses are for those who drive straight trucks, and Class C licenses are for those who drive passenger buses.
 Each of these licenses requires different tests and qualifications to obtain.

 A combination vehicle endorsementis an additional test that must be taken in order to drive certain combination vehicles, such as tractor-trailers or other large commercial vehicles.

 The test covers a variety of topics, including knowledge of the vehicle’s systems, road regulations, and safety procedures.
 It also requires the applicant to demonstrate practical driving skills.
 In order to obtain a combination vehicle endorsement, you must first have a valid Class A, Class B, or Class C license.
 You must then pass a written test at your local Department of Motor Vehicles (DMV).